Manikeshhhh/Manikeshhhh.github.io/_posts/2022-12-01-rce-ec2takeover-dropbox-takeover.md

 http://169.254.169.254/latest/meta-data/iam/security-credentials/
 this throwed available role
 http://169.254.169.254/latest/meta-data/iam/security-credentials/role
-this throwed temporary acess credential
+this throwed temporary access credential
 ```
 ![](https://preview.redd.it/snsuplzu2h2a1.png?width=785&format=png&auto=webp&s=144f8dd5e27630a56bd3f2fd0d900ca37d4263e2)

+I didn't try any post exploitations,ofc i didn't have permission to do or else i would have tried finding some keys in the env variable.

 now,lets move to the last part.